Paracosmus/Quillscript-Docs/coding-and-design/smart-text/rich-text.md

 You can customize the tooltip text and content text style, including the background color or image.

+For a more advanced tooltip, you can use a custom widget class to display the text and/or tooltip content; these widgets are just standard UMG, having no additional limitations; they are interactable and can be coded and styled to achieve the desired aesthetic and functionality.

 ### Smart Text Block Decorator

 Add a tooltip widget to the viewport when a substring is hovered